s6167/LoginAuthentication/Readme.md

 <p>All required validation of Email id are done using JavaScrip</p>

 <h3>Password Authentication:<h3>
-<h2>In this project, password entered by user is also validiated </h2>
+<h4>In this project, password entered by user is also validiated </h4>
-<p>password contains combination of characters.
+<p>Password contains combination of characters.
 There are four types of Validations Implimated for Password</p>
 <ul>
 <li>Password Should Contains LowerCase Character</li>
 <li>Password Should contain upper case character</li>